hsb-code/hsb-code/README.md

 - 💞️ I’m looking to collaborate on Machine Learning Projects
 - 📫 How to reach me?
 Email me at haseebamjad497@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Coding or Singing?
 Ah seems same to me.
-Rythm, FLow and yes good "Notes"
+Rythm, Flow and yes good "Notes"

 <!---
 hsb-code/hsb-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.